 Thorne: Nobody's that lucky or stupid!

 Call Back: In "Almost Got 'Im", we hear Killer Croc's story as told by Batman about how he'd almost gotten Batman because "I threw a rock at him!"
 Come the Joker Jury episode, and he yells out "Hit him with a rock!" as his preferred sentencing.

-In Harley's Holiday, Harley meets up with Boxy who mentions the last time she came by, she brought the Batman on his roof, the events of which were told in the episode "Harlequinade".
+In Harley's Holiday, Harley meets up with Boxy, who mentions that the last time she came by she brought the Batman on his roof, the events of which were told in the episode "Harlequinade".

 Canon Foreigner: Summer Gleeson, Roland Daggett, Red Claw, Calendar Girl, Baby Doll, H.A.R.D.A.C, Kyodai Ken, Josiah Wormwood, and Farmer Brown.

 Harley Quinn is the most popular of the immigrants and has starred in her own comic series and guest-starred in several ongoing series, serving as the Joker's henchwoman and as a villain (and sometimes hero) in her own right.
-The partnership/friendship/something more relationship between her and Poison Ivy has likewise been adapted into the comics, and starting in December 2009 the two are co-starring (Along with Catwoman) in Gotham City Sirens.
+The partnership/friendship/something more relationship between her and Poison Ivy has likewise been adapted into the comics, and in December 2009 the two began co-starring (along with Catwoman) in Gotham City Sirens.

 Detective Renee Montoya is an interesting conundrum; though created for the show, because it took so long to produce the episodes she actually appeared in the comics first.
 She guest-starred in numerous Bat-Family titles until the launch of Gotham Central, in which she was one of the primary characters.
 During the events of 52 she apprenticed with The Question and took the title herself after his death.